• Skip to primary navigation

 • Butter – You’ll need plenty of butter for the shortbread crust and topping.

 • Walnuts – these add the perfect crunch!
-Easily omited if you don’t love nuts or you could use pecans instead.
+Easily omitted if you don’t love nuts or you could use pecans instead.

-• Large apples – I recommend using a variety of apples, ½ sweet and ½ tart, like Fuji and Granny Smith apples.
+• Large apples – I recommend using a variety of crisp apples, ½ sweet and ½ tart, like Honeycrisp, Granny Smith, Cortland, Braeburn or Golden Delicious.
+They will hold their shape while baking.

 • Spice mixture – cinnamon and nutmeg are my spices of choice for apple pie.